Analytical cell size distribution: lineage-population bias and parameter inference: Preliminaries

 Second, the lineage-population bias takes a very simple form.
-In the absence of noise, the Langevin dynamics of cell growth is given by $\di x = \nu x \di t$, and when considering noisy exponential growth, a Gaussian noise is put on the growth rate itself \cite{alonso_modeling_2014}: $\di x = (\nu \di t+ \sqrt{2D} \di W) x$, leading to a diffusion coefficient $D(x)=D x^2$ in \cref{eq_pop}, which we call \textit{multiplicative noise}.
-We show in \cref{app_bias_lin_pop} that the steady-state population distribution $\psi_{\nu}^{b(x)}$ for growth rate $\nu$ and partition kernel $b(x)$ is equal to the lineage distribution $\phi_{\nu+2D}^{mxb(x)}$ for the modified dynamics $\hat{\nu}=\nu+2D$ and $\hat{b}(x)=mxb(x)$, divided by the size:
+We show in \cref{app_bias_lin_pop} that for exponential single-cell growth with multiplicative noise, under the decay conditions \cref{eq_cond_decay_psi,eq_cond_decay_dpsi}, the steady-state population distribution $\psi_{\nu}^{b(x)}$ for growth rate $\nu$ and partition kernel $b(x)$ is equal to the steady-state lineage distribution $\phi_{\nu+2D}^{mxb(x)}$ for the modified dynamics $\hat{\nu}=\nu+2D$ and $\hat{b}(x)=mxb(x)$, divided by the size:

+where $K=\lp \int_{0}^{\infty} \di x \ x \psi_{\nu}^{b(x)}(x) \rp^{-1}$ is a normalization constant.
+This result is a particular case of many-to-one formulae for size-structured populations, which also compare the population distribution to the lineage distribution with a biased dynamics \cite{cloez_limit_2017}.
+In our case, the assumptions of exponential growth and multiplicative noise make the biased dynamics, characterized by $\hat{\nu}$ and $\hat{b}$, explicit and simple.